chloeatwood/RenderingEngine/CompletedRequirements.md

     [X] Emissive materials (lights) -> Book 2

-## Must choose at least 25 for a C-, 75 for guaranteed A (would be over-exaguration):
+## Must choose at least 25 for a C-,  + 75 for guaranteed A + Importance Sampling (would be over-exaguration):

-    [ ] High dynamic range images: 10 -> Book 3
+    [ ] High dynamic range images: 10

     [X] Volume rendering (smoke, clouds, etc.): 10 -> Book 2